alpacahq/alpaca-docs/content/_index.md

 ---
-title: Welcome to Alpaca Broker API Guide
+title: Welcome to Alpaca Docs
 type: docs
 summary: Open brokerage accounts, enable commission-free trading, and manage the ongoing user experience with Alpaca Broker API
 ---

-# Welcome to Broker API Documentation!
+# Welcome to Alpaca Docs

 This is the documentation about Broker API that helps you build trading apps and brokerage services for your end users.
 If you are